-This workstream is the backbone of the implementation strategy, as it is essentially concerned with securing the ownership of national institutions and partners of the GA during the inception phase and establishing the foundations for enhanced policy coherence during the implementation phase.
-It is divided into the following steps.
+This workstream is the backbone of the implementation strategy, as it is essentially concerned with securing the ownership of national institutions and partners of the Global Accelerator during the inception phase and establishing the foundations for enhanced policy coherence during the implementation phase.
+It is divided into the following steps:

-Purpose Deliverables Key partners Inception phase (September 2022-April 2023) A.1 Establish an effective collaborative framework for the Global Accelerator among the participating UN agencies the UNRC, UNCT and participating agencies, including the identification, possible strengthening, or establishment of relevant coordination groups within or under the UNSDCF or other ad hoc structures, with their specific mandates and functions.
-A.2 Ensure institutional buy-in from national constituents, including government and social partners, identify national institutions that will lead the GA in the country, and secure access to national data sources for analysis A series of dialogues with national constituents, including ministries and social partners, to define the Global Accelerator's entry points and road map at country level.
-National constituents Key line ministries including prime ministry, social security institutions and national statistics office Social partners, and membership-based and other civil society organizations UNCT A.3 Foster engagement of development partners Commitment from development partners to contribute to the GA and align their programmes with its principles and governance structures.
+Purpose Deliverables Key partners Inception phase (Septemb er 2022-April 2023) A.1 Establish an effective collaborative framework for the Global Accelerator among the participating UN agencies This step will involve a series of consultations with the UNRC, UNCT and participating agencies, including the identification, possible strengthening or establishment of relevant coordination groups within or under the UNSDCF or other ad hoc structures, with their specific mandates and functions.
+UNRC UNCT Relevant UN agencies A.2 Ensure institutional buy-in from national constituents, including government and social partners, identify national institutions that will lead the Global Accelerator in the country, and secure access to national data sources for analysis A series of dialogues with national constituents, including ministries and social partners, to define the Global Accelerator's entry points and road map at country level.
+National constituents Key line ministries including prime ministry, social security institutions and national statistics office Social partners, and membership-based and other civil society organizations UNCT A.3 Foster engagement of development partners Commitment from development partners to contribute to the Global Accelerator and align their programmes with its principles and governance structures.
 This will be based on the commitment secured at the global level with supporting development partners.
-All relevant development partners, with a focus on IFIs and regional development banks Implementation phase A.4 Governance structure of the global accelerator at the country level based on a review of existing governance/coordination platforms.
-National institutions and social partners, UN, and development partners A.5 Enhanced coordination and policy coherence Put in place the needed systems, knowledge management and accountability mechanisms to support coordination and policy coherence. partificis
+All relevant development partners, with a focus on IFIs and regional development banks Implementation phase A.4 Governance structure of the Global Accelerator at country level Governance structure of the global accelerator at country level is defined and operationalized, based on a review of existing governance/coordination platforms.
+National institutions and social partners, UN and development partners A.5 Enhanced coordination and policy Put in place the needed systems, knowledge management and accountability coherence mechanisms to support coordination and policy coherence.